CU-SRL/CUSRL_Avionics/README.md

 This is the repository for the Avionics team of the Sounding Rocket Laboratory at the University of Colorado, Boulder.

-Team Members: Lyon Foster, Jason Popich, Carter Mak
+Team Members: Lyon Foster, Jason Popich, Carter Mak, Michael Pogrebitskiy